inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 Maybe `IP -> Adv -> QCl` will do?
 Then look at [how to construct an Adv](http://www.grammaticalframework.org/lib/doc/synopsis/index.html#Adv), and you find `mkAdv : Prep -> NP -> Adv`.

 Now the only thing you need is a `Prep` that only forces out the accusative case but doesn't add a string.
 If there is not one already, maybe you could add such a instance for `mkPrep` to the `ParadigmsX` module.
-That's not a huge commitment like changing the entire `QuestionX`, and you get to enjoy the security that your code is safe for future internal changes in the RG for X.
+That's not a huge commitment like changing the entire `QuestionX`, and you get to enjoy the security that your code is safe for future internal changes in the RG for L.

 ## How to make the questionable less questionable